MFT Programs in Michigan

 Marketing Manager | M.Ed in CMHC – William & Mary

 Michigan is home to the Great Lakes and, by extension, good fishing.
 If this vibe suits you and you’re hoping to pursue a marriage and family therapy license, you have a few options for studying in an accredited MFT program in Michigan.
-From here, we will explore some of the programs in Michigan and look at how to become licensed in the state.
+From here, we will explore some of the programs in Michigan and look at how to become a licensed marriage and family therapist in the state.

 Accredited MFT Programs in Michigan

 The Council for the Accreditation of Counseling and Related Educational Programs (CACREP), is one of the most well-known accrediting agencies in the country.
 The agency examines clinical mental health counseling programs to make sure the program matches the standards of the agency for training future therapists.
 CACREP can accredit MFT programs as well.
-There is only one CACREP-accredited program in Michigan.
+There is only one CACREP-accredited program in Michigan, which is reviewed below.
+If you are curious if an MFT program CACREP-accredited, you can view the directory on the website to search the school.
+The other main accrediting organization is COAMFTE, the Commission on Accreditation for Marriage and Family Therapy Education.
+MFT programs that are accredited by COAMFTE will be discussed further down in the article.

 Western Michigan University: